-This MD&A should be read in conjunction with the Company's consolidated annual financial statements for the periods ended August 31, 2021 and 2020 which are prepared in accordance with International Financial Reporting Standards ("IFRS").
+This MD&A should be read in conjunction with the Company's condensed consolidated interim financial statements for the periods ended November 30, 2021 and 2020 which are prepared in accordance with International Financial Reporting Standards ("IFRS").
+The following discussion and analysis should also be read in conjunction with the Company's consolidated annual financial statements for the years ended August 31, 2021 and 2020, which are prepared in accordance with IFRS for annual financial statements.
 All figures are presented in Canadian dollars unless otherwise indicated.